 My food for thought, if you’re going to implement a setup such as this, don’t bother creating one.
-This way, when you evaluate all business aspects in 5 years, and realize that the atrocious implemented loyalty program hasn’t brought in more sales, you won’t bother me in store, or online asking why I haven’t enrolled in the program, or what rewards would you potentially like to see.
+This way, when you evaluate all business aspects in 5 years, and realize that the atrocious implemented loyalty program hasn’t brought in more sales, you won’t bother me asking why I haven’t enrolled in the program, or what rewards would you potentially like to see.

 That’s like asking why don’t I shop at the store 60 miles away.
 Ummm… Because it’s 60 miles away, and it seems quite counterproductive.
 Same idea, spend ‘X’ (a ridiculous high amount), and we’ll give you ‘Y’ (an amount that won’t actually be enough for anything, but you can use it to spend more money here).

 I’ll refrain from picking on Best Buy for a moment, as they aren’t the only ones with these rewards programs that always seem to be more of a nuisance than actual benefit.
-One of the most ridiculous loyalty programs I have ever witnessed would have to be AT&T’s ‘Thanks’ program (essentially another BS rewards program that does nothing).
+One of the most ridiculous loyalty programs I have ever witnessed would have to be AT&T’s ‘Thanks’ program.

 Me being an AT&T wireless customer, I have had the privilege of reviewing how AT&T plans to ‘thank’ customers.
 Unlike Best Buy, where the numbers might be slightly exaggerated, this program setup is 100% real (and yes I felt the need to make that point).